Bernardo Arriaza: Personal life

 Bernardo Arriaza was born in 1959 in Coltauco, Rancagua, Chile.
 He studied at the U de Norte, and later obtained a Bachelor's degree in Physical Anthropology.
 As an undergraduate, he was employed as an assistant to Late paleo-pathologist Marvin Allison and that is when Arriaza first became interested in the Chinchorro Culture.
-He later obtained a Master's and then Doctoral degrees in Physical Anthropology from Arizona State University.
+He later obtained a Master's and then a Doctoral degree in Physical Anthropology from Arizona State University.

 Career

-Arriaza has more than 70 papers in scientific journals, he is the author of 10 books on the first populations of northern Chile, some with collaborators, including five of a scientific nature, two on scientific dissemination and three specialized catalogs.
+Arriaza has more than 70 papers in scientific journals; he is the author of 10 books on the first populations of northern Chile, some with collaborators, including five of a scientific nature, two on scientific dissemination and three specialized catalogs.
 Three of these have been republished.
 He participated in 14 book chapters; he also has 50 scientific presentations at national and international scientific meetings.
-Has participated as a researcher in eight projects funded by FONDECYT, four as a principal investigator, and four as co-investigator.
+Has participated as a researcher in eight projects funded by FONDECYT, four as a principal investigator, and four as a co-investigator.
 He has also participated in FONDART, NSF, FIC, and National Geographic Society grants, among others.
 He has been a scientific advisor on the Chinchorro Culture on 14 television documentaries including Discovery Channel and National Geographic.

 In 1984 Arriaza wrote in the journal Chungara, his first work on the Chinchorro Culture in collaboration with other academics from the University of Tarapacá, ten years later, in 1994 he published in the Chungara a classification on the Chinchorro mummies, a typology that today is widely used by the scientific and general community.
 A year later, in 1995 he wrote an important article for National Geographic Magazine on the Chinchorro mummies, which was translated into several languages, including Japanese, French, and Portuguese.
 His work has helped to promote the Chinchorro mummies at the international level.
 The same year he wrote the book "Beyond Death: The Chinchorro Mummies of Ancient Chile".
 Smithsonian Institution Press.
 Washington, D.C. which was later translated, in 2003, into Spanish by Marlene Onate, Master of Art, University of Nevada Las Vegas, and published in Chile by the Universidad de Chile, prestigious Editorial Universitaria Press.